bushstas/classy-loader/README.md

 ### autoPrefixMode

-Loader will automatically add prefixes to your class names.<br>
+Loader will automatically add prefixes to your class names.
-So you should use different format of class name query.<br>
+So you should use different format of class name query.
-By default, it is false.<br><br>
+By default, it is false.

 For example this is a query for non-automatic mode (prefixAutoResolving set to "content")